nanisai245/syncthreadsAssgn/README.md

 ## **Authentication and Authorization**

 The application uses JWT (JSON Web Tokens) for authentication and authorization.
-The backend issues a JWT upon successful login or signup, which is stored in an HttpOnly cookie.
+The backend issues a JWT upon successful login or signup, which is stored in localStorage.
 This token is then used to authenticate subsequent requests to protected routes.

+### **AuthContext**

+The `AuthContext.jsx` file provides a context for managing authentication state.
+It includes functions for signup, login, and logout.

 ### **Protected Routes**